Qarj/WebImblaze/MANUAL.md

 use this to specify which test step files to run (see below) and to set some constants and settings to be used by WebImblaze.

 If you use WebImblaze in console mode, you can specify an alternate config file name by using the option -c or --config.
 See the
-"Command Line Options" section of this manual for more information.
+"Command-line Options" section of this manual for more information.

 All settings and constants must be enclosed in the proper tags, and simply need to be added to the config.xml file (order does not matter).